 Every country decides whom it considers to be a citizen.
 If more than one country recognizes you as a citizen, you have dual citizenship.

-You do not apply for dual citizenship and there is no related certificate.
+You don’t apply for dual citizenship, and there is no related certificate.
 Canadians are allowed to take foreign citizenship while keeping their Canadian citizenship.

 Answers others found useful

 - What are the requirements for becoming a Canadian citizen?

 - I already have a citizenship application in process.
 How will the 2015 changes to the citizenship legislation affect my application?